-If you purchased ADS of Qudian during the Class Period and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Seth D. Rigrodsky or Timothy J. MacFall toll free at (888) 969-4242, by e-mail at email@example.com.
+If you purchased ADS of Qudian during the Class Period and wish to discuss this action, or have any questions concerning this notice or your rights, please contact Seth D. Rigrodsky or Timothy J. MacFall toll free at (888) 969-4242 or by e-mail at email@example.com.

 According to the Complaint, on January 16, 2020, Qudian issued a press release announcing “that the Company withdraws its fiscal 2019 guidance and will not issue guidance in the near term due to uncertainty related to the recent regulatory and operating environment.”
 The press release stated that “China’s online consumer finance industry was affected by several regulatory developments in the fourth quarter of 2019, including further restrictions on loan collection practices, more stringent user data privacy rules and the requirements for P2P lending platforms to orderly exit their P2P businesses,” which had “reduced the availability of funding for consumer credit and driven up delinquency rates across the industry, including the Company’s loan portfolio.”